Introducing Life's Puzzle

 Discouragement is dissatisfaction with the past, distaste for the present, and dismay about the future. -- Unknown

 What are we expected to get out of life?
-Is running around on this globe trying to have fun the best way to spend our few years of existence?
-These questions have plagued humanity for thousands of years.
+Is running around on this globe pursuing our personal definition of fun the best way to spend our few years of existence?

-Many folks resist quietness and inactivity while trying to forget their secret lack of satisfaction and inner feeling of insecurity.
+Have these questions not plagued humanity for thousands of years?
+Many folks resist quietness and inactivity while attempting forget their secret lack of satisfaction and inner feeling of insecurity.
 Even so, millions of people feel depressed and worthless.
 Is this inner lack of satisfaction not an underlying cause behind much of today's drug abuse and suicides?
 Could this quest for fulfillment not also encourage criminal activity?